EQM knew the bin filler was a produce-handling winner. But it’s great to be able to confirm that everything we said about it is true.

 - Manufactured in New Zealand by Hortworx – made for the NZ produce Handling industry.

-- It can be used to fill all bin types – wood, plastic and cardboard.
+- It can fill all bin types – wood, plastic and cardboard.

 - Engineered to accommodate the up-to-date requirements of post-harvest fruit handling.